ccollicutt/swiftacular/README.md

 ## Networking setup

-Each vm will have four networks (techinically five including the Vagrant network).
+Each vm will have four networks (technically five including the Vagrant network).
 In a real production system every server would not need to be attached to every network, and in fact you would want to avoid that.
 In this case, they are all attached to every network.

 * __eth0__ - Used by Vagrant
 * __eth1__ - 192.168.100.0/24 - The "public" network that users would connect to